 Lab-Grown Diamonds vs. Natural Diamonds

-One of the most popular discussions within the world of jewelry today is the difference between lab-grown diamonds and natural diamonds.
+One of the best parts about the wedding industry today is being able to have the exact engagement ring you want.
+The story of your ring is yours to create.
+With that comes a major decision if you choose to have a diamond center stone — lab-grown vs. natural diamond center stone.
+But what’s the difference?
 The difference is that lab-grown diamonds are made in a laboratory instead of inside the earth.
 That difference in origin is also what makes lab-grown diamonds typically 30%-40% less expensive than natural diamonds.

-Both are beautiful options, and choosing between them is simply a personal choice.
+Both are beautiful options — optically, chemically, and physically identical — and choosing between them is simply a personal choice.

 Both are the same in so many ways:

 One-of-a-kind with unique internal characteristics.